 There are many common grammar errors that computer software struggles to find.
 For example, one recent study comparing the effectiveness of common grammar checkers found that these programs will typically miss the following errors:

 If you're truly interested in learning to improve your grammar, it's best not to rely on software to catch your errors.
-Instead, brush up on basic grammar rules by visiting the grammar rules section here on Your Dictionary as well as the following websites:
+Instead, brush up on basic grammar rules and common errors by visiting the grammar rules section here on Your Dictionary.

 While it's true that grammar checking software has many limitations, using a free online grammar checker can be useful in certain circumstances.
 For example, students who are learning English as a second language may find that online grammar checkers help them learn to more easily spot errors in their writing.